yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200330_apip_relnotes/_index.md

 API Portal provides an API consumer-facing interface that you can customize to match your corporate brand.
 API Portal is a layered product linked to API Manager, and requires both API Manager and API Gateway.
 For more information, see the API Gateway and API Manager documentation.

-API Portal is available as a software installation or a virtualized deployment in Docker containers.
+API Portal is available as a software installation or a virtualized deployment in a Docker container.
 For more information, see:

 * [Install API Portal](/docs/apim_installation/apiportal_install/)
 * [Upgrade API Portal to 7.7](/docs/apim_installation/apiportal_install/upgrade_automatic/)